More About Torres del Paine Treks

 Choosing the right trip is of course a key ingredient in the “Enjoying Torres del Paine” cocktail.
 Here is a quick description of each trip and what interests and abilities each tour is best suited for:

-• W Trek: This is the most famous hike in Patagonia.
+- W Trek: This is the most famous hike in Patagonia.
 It is a wonderful all-around experience of the park in a relatively short amount of time.
-It is Level 3 difficulty and the trek itself is 5 days of actual hiking.
-Most of the time our guests stay in the refugios on this trip, but you can opt for tent camping instead if you’d prefer more privacy (refugios are communal accommodations).
-If you camp, you can still access the bathrooms and showers, and we will dine together indoors.
+It is Level 4 difficulty and the trek itself is 5 days of hiking.
+Our route forms a “W” shape on the South side of the Paine Massif.
+We utilize the park’s backcountry huts (refugios) and guests will either stay inside the huts or sleep in tents just outside of the refugios.

-• O Circuit: The O Circuit is longer, harder and more remote than the W Trek.
-It also takes us up and over a pass to Grey Lake, which is a phenomenal part of the trip, and that isn’t part of the W Trek.
+- O Circuit: The O Circuit is longer, harder and more remote than the W Trek.
+It also takes us up and over a pass to Grey Lake, which is a phenomenal part of the trip.
+This route circumnavigates the Paine Massif and also includes the W Trek route.
 This trek is Level 4 difficulty and the trek itself is 9 days of hiking.
-Most of the time our guests stay in the refugios on this trip, but you can opt for tent camping instead if you’d prefer more privacy (refugios are communal accommodations).
-If you camp, you can still access the bathrooms and showers, and we will dine together indoors.
+On the O Circuit, we also utilize the park’s backcountry huts (refugios) and guests will either stay inside the huts or sleep in tents just outside of the refugios.